LPology/ElasticTranscoderPHP/README.md

 PHP class for interacting with Amazon Elastic Transcoder.

+<strong>More Information:</strong>

-Check out <a href="http://docs.aws.amazon.com/elastictranscoder/latest/developerguide/getting-started.html">Getting Started with Elastic Transcoder</a> for a good introduction to the service.
+<a href="http://docs.aws.amazon.com/elastictranscoder/latest/developerguide/getting-started.html">Getting Started with Elastic Transcoder</a>

 #### Creating a transcoding job ###